taviti/genome.jp-tools-motif-result.txt-to-FASTA-file-converter/README.txt

 Usage:
        GUI based: Download the tool Motif_result_to_fasta.exe from https://www.dropbox.com/s/5g7sayg4j5zjfbs/motif_resulttofastaGUI.zip?dl=0

 for Windows and run in your local computer.
 It does not require any dependencies installation.
 It will open window where you can browse file for result.txt and Run.
-It will pop-up window and generates the ëswissfastafile.fastaí file and mycsv.csv file in same directory where tool has been present.
+It will pop-up window and generates the ‚Äòswissfastafile.fasta‚Äô file and mycsv.csv file in same directory where tool has been present.

-       Command line: Download the ìmotif_resulttofasta.pyî file and run in cmd ìpython motif_resulttofasta.py result.txtî.
+       Command line: Download the ‚Äúmotif_resulttofasta.py‚Äù file and run in cmd ‚Äúpython motif_resulttofasta.py result.txt‚Äù.
 Before running make sure that both .py and result.txt files in same directory.
-If you renamed result.txt, type ë.py yourfilename.txt in cmd.
+If you renamed result.txt, type "python motif_resulttofasta.py yourfilename.txt" in cmd.
 To run this tool in cmd you need Python, Pandas module.